Main railway stations of Budapest

 How to get here: Keleti pályaudvar has two direct metro line connections, M2 and M4, making it easily accessible from anywhere in the city.
 There are also numerous bus and tram services that stop or terminate at Keleti.

-Although the competition is tough between the Nyugati and Keleti railway stations, when we look at their appearance, Nyugati probably takes the cake.
-Designed by August de Serres and built by Gustave Eiffel’s company, the iron and glass structure of the terminal’s façade leaves millions of tourists breathless to this day.
+Although the competition is tough between the Nyugati and Keleti railway stations, when we look at their appearance, Budapest Nyugati station probably takes the cake.
+Station building is designed by August de Serres and built by Gustave Eiffel’s company, the iron and glass structure of the terminal’s façade leaves millions of tourists breathless to this day.
 To top it all off, right next to the station is a lovely little park called Eiffel tér, offering people a selection of bars and restaurants, as well as the chance to sit and relax in a pretty green area in an otherwise traffic-heavy location.

 The station provides railway services to multiple cities and regions northbound, such as Esztergom, Veresegyház, and the Danube Bend, but also in other directions throughout the country, such as Cegléd, Szeged, and Nyíregyháza.